OsmosysSoftware/dev-standards/coding-standards/angular.md

     Choose the following options:
     - Usage: To check syntax, find problems, and enforce code style
     - Modules: JavaScript (import/export)
-    - Frameworks: Other
+    - Frameworks: None of these
     - Typescript: No (Airbnb does not have support for TS, it is defined for JS and we will add additional TS support for it later)
     - Environment: Browser
-    - Style: Popular Guide
+    - Style: Use a popular style guide
     - Style guide: Airbnb
     - Format: JSON

+    Now select the option to install required dependencies.
+Click on Yes.
+    Select the appropiate package manager that is used by you.

     Refer to this [screenshot](https://imgur.com/a/pIbb1Wb) for the options to choose and expected outcome